SPORT IN LEEDS

 For those looking to get in on the action, there are excellent facilities available across the city and engaging events year-round.
 One of our favourites is the Abbey Dash, which takes runners from the historic town hall to the beautiful Kirkstall Abbey and back again.

 Leeds United Football Club

-When we’re talking about football, there’s no better place to start than with Leeds United.
+We’re thrilled that, as of 2020, Leeds is once again home to a Premier League football team; Leeds United.
 Founded in 1919, the club has called Elland Road its home ever since, being the stage for many cup-winning sides and memorable victories over the years.